Countries start thinking about easing up on restrictions

 — Saudi Arabian officials announced that the Saudi-led coalition fighting Shiite rebels in Yemen will begin a cease-fire starting Thursday.
 They said the two-week truce was in response to U.N. calls to halt hostilities around the world amid the epidemic.

-In China, the lockdown against Wuhan, the industrial city of 11 million where the global pandemic began, was lifted after 76 days, allowing people to come and go.
+In China, the lockdown of Wuhan, the industrial city of 11 million where the global pandemic began, was lifted after 76 days, allowing people to come and go.

 Wuhan residents will have to use a smartphone app showing that they are healthy and have not been in recent contact with anyone confirmed to have the virus.
-Even then, schools remain closed, people are still checked for fever when they enter buildings, and masks are strongly encouraged.
+Schools remain closed, people are still checked for fever when they enter buildings and masks are strongly encouraged.

 In the U.S., with over 14,000 deaths and 400,000 infections, the Centers for Disease Control and Prevention was considering changing self-isolation guidelines to make it easier for those exposed to someone with the virus to return to work if they have no symptoms.